Owner/Director Debbie Harrison Questions about homecare? No question is too small. Please email me. Click Here

 We both continued in our careers, community service, Tom operated our coffee shops, and I went into Real Estate.
 I became a top producing agent, a state certified instructor and eventually a member of the management team with the largest real estate firm in Alaska.
 Tom expanded our coffee shop locations and continued to work with our youth and seniors.
 In 2007, we noticed a trend among our peers; they were getting those 3 a.m. phone calls but instead of emergency calls about their children, these calls were about their parents.
 In a very short period, we had 5 friends dealing with their mom, dad or both in a situation where they needed care and most often their parents lived outside of Alaska.

 We at Visiting Angels want to be your choice in home care today tomorrow and next year.
 We want to be sure that you are so satisfied with our service that you will tell your friends and co-workers to call us too.
 So here we are.
+Almost 10 years later still providing the very best in home care for your loved ones.
 Our philosophy and our promises to you are simple.

 1) We promise: you and your loved one will interview any caregiver before they are placed in the home.
 This is not an “upon request” option this is standard practice in every case.
-Tom or I will personally introduce care recipients to their caregiver.
+A staff member will personally introduce care recipients to their caregiver.
 We do not send anyone to a new assignment alone.

 2) We promise to make every effort possible to return your phone call within 15 minutes no matter what time you call.

-3) We promise that Tom or I will personally check on your Mom or Dad on a regular basis not only with phone calls but also through visits to the home.
+3) We promise that our staff will personally check on your Mom or Dad on a regular basis not only with phone calls but also through visits to the home.
 This will continue throughout the period of our services not just in the beginning “honeymoon period”.

 4) We promise we will treat your family member, as we would want our own loved ones treated.
-That includes respect, courtesy, response time and of course, Tom is going to hug your mom.
+That includes respect, courtesy, response time and of course, we are going to hug your mom.